op-developer/Identity-Service-Broker-API/README.md

 - **iss** Issuer.
 This must contain the client_id.
 - **sub** Subject.
 This must contain the client_id.
 - **aud** Audience.
 The aud (audience) Claim.
 This must match the ISB's token endpoint URL.
 - **jti** JWT ID.
-A unique identifier for the token, which can be used to prevent reuse of the token.
-These tokens must only be used once.
+A unique identifier for JWS tokens, which can be used to prevent reuse of the token.
+These identifiers must only be used once.
+ISB checks if this `jti` has already been used and if it has ISB will response with error.
 - **exp** Expiration time for the token.
 This is seconds since UNIX epoch (UTC).
 Suggested time is 600 seconds in the future.
+ISB checks that the JWS has not been expired.
+If it has been expired the ISB will response with error.

 Example identification request: